darkquesh/stm32mp1/README.md

 # Development on STM32MP157F-DK2 board

-A general-purpose microprocessor portfolio enabling easy development for a broad range of applications, the [STM32MP1 series][1] is based on a heterogeneous single or dual Arm Cortex-A7 and Cortex-M4 cores architecture, strengthening its ability to support multiple and flexible applications.
+A general-purpose microprocessor portfolio enabling easy development for a broad range of applications, the [STM32MP1 series][1] is based on an Arm Cortex-A7 and Cortex-M4 cores architecture.
 The Cortex-A7 core provides access to open-source operating systems (Linux/Android) while the Cortex-M4 core leverages the STM32 MCU ecosystem.

 STM32MP157-DK2 discovery kit includes a touchscreen and also embeds up to 37 communication peripherals including 10/100M or Gigabit Ethernet, 3x USB 2.0 Host/OTG, 29x Timers and Advanced Analog.